 1. Start buying into eco-brands

 Eco-brands – they’ve changed.
-Over the course of a decade society has revolutionized their view of the world, and how we care for it.
+Over the course of a decade, society has revolutionized its view of the world, and how we care for it.
 Now eco-clothing brands are no longer strictly hipster – they’re mainstream.
-Some of the biggest names include: Loomstate, Study New York, PACT and Colored Organics (each of which specialize in organic clothing, the latter of which is also Fair Trade certified).
+Some of the biggest names include Loomstate, PACT, and Colored Organics (each of which specializes in organic clothing, the latter of which is also Fair Trade certified).

 What’s more even the big commercial boys are getting in on the act – including dedicated lines of clothes with serious green credentials.
-This includes H&M, with their ‘Conscious Exclusive’ line; and ASOS – who boast a collection of green boutiques and products.
+This includes H&M, with its ‘Conscious Exclusive’ line; and ASOS – which boasts a collection of green boutiques and products.

-Beyond your clothes, there are also plenty of brands that are eco-friendly for accessories, such as Polly Wales – a Los Angeles based jewellers who create new pieces from old ones, and Made – jewellery created by Kenyan men and women who only ever use the most eco-friendliest of materials.
+Beyond your clothes, there are also plenty of brands that are eco-friendly for accessories, such as Polly Wales – a Los Angeles based jewelers who create new pieces from old ones, and Made – jewelry created by Kenyan men and women who only ever use the most eco-friendliest of materials.